-The Bowers & Wilkins P5 Series 2 are well-designed, eye-catching and compact headphones with a good audio reproduction.
+The Bowers & Wilkins P5 Series 2 are well-designed, eye-catching, and compact headphones with a good audio reproduction.
 They have a sturdy and durable build quality.
 However, they're uncomfortably tight at times and don't block much ambient noise.
-They also sound a bit tinnier than the P5 Wireless or P7.
+They also sound a bit tinier than the Bowers & Wilkins P5 Wireless.

-The P5 S2 are well-crafted headphones with a premium build quality.
-The headband and earpad are covered in a smooth black leather that adds to the high-end appeal of these headphones.
-They're compact and look a bit sleeker than the P7.
-They have small square ear cups like the P5 Wireless and a unique metal frame that's quite eye-catching.
+The Bowers & Wilkins P5 Series 2 are well-crafted headphones with a premium build quality.
+The headband and earpads are covered in a smooth black leather that adds to the high-end appeal of these headphones.
+They're compact and look a bit sleeker than the Bowers & Wilkins P7.
+They have small square ear cups like the Bowers & Wilkins P5 Wireless and a unique metal frame that's quite eye-catching.

-The P5 series 2 are moderately comfortable on-ear headphones.
+These on-ear headphones are moderately comfortable.
 They're lightweight but feel a bit tight due to the light padding on the ear cups.
-They clamp the head a bit more than the P5 Wireless but on the upside, the padding is covered with a plush leather that feels good on the skin.
-They won't be the most pleasant headphones for long listening sessions but they're comfortable enough to not cause any pain or soreness.
+They clamp the head a bit more than the Bowers & Wilkins P5 Wireless.
+On the upside, the padding is covered with a plush leather that feels good on the skin.
+They won't be the most pleasant headphones for long listening sessions, but they're comfortable enough to not cause any pain or soreness.

-The P5 S2 have an above average control scheme hat provides call/music, track skipping, and volume controls.
-The buttons have a decent tactile feedback with a dip in the middle of the inline control module for the call/music button.
-However, the shape of the inline controls looks dual sided which can take a little time to get used.
+The Bowers & Wilkins P5 Series 2 have an above-average control scheme that provides call/music, track skipping, and volume controls.
+The buttons have decent tactile feedback with a dip in the middle of the inline control module for the call/music button.
+However, the shape of the inline controls looks dual-sided which can take a little time to get used to.

-The P5 S2 like the P5 Wireless are fairly portable on-ear headphones.
+The Bowers & Wilkins P5 Series 2 are fairly portable on-ear headphones.
 They're compact and lay flat to take less space.
-They will fit into most bags and larger purses, but don't fold to reduce their footprint, which makes them a bit cumbersome, to comfortably carry on your person.
+They fit into most bags and larger purses but don't fold to reduce their footprint, which makes them a bit cumbersome to comfortably carry on your person.

-The P5 S2, like the P5 Wireless and the bigger P7 model share the same sturdy metal frame and dense ear cup design that's robust and durable.
-The materials used in their build quality feels premium and should withstand regular wear and tear quite well.
-They won't get damaged by a few drops.
+The Bowers & Wilkins P5 Series 2, like the Bowers & Wilkins P5 Wireless, have a sturdy metal frame and dense ear cup design that's robust and durable.
+The materials used in their build quality feel premium and should withstand regular wear and tear quite well.
+They shouldn't get damaged by a few drops.
 However, the metal frame connects to the earcups with a relatively thin hinge, which could get damaged by heavy physical stress.

 These headphones are moderately stable.
-They will stay in place during casual use and mild physical activity.
-However, they are not meant for running or strenuous exercise.
-They're a bit tighter on the head than the P5 Wireless, but unlike the wireless version, the cable can get hooked on something and pull the headphones of your head.
+They should stay in place during casual use and mild physical activity.
+However, they aren't meant for running or strenuous exercise.
+They're a bit tighter on the head than the Bowers & Wilkins P5 Wireless, but unlike the wireless version, the cable can get hooked on something and pull the headphones off your head.

 The frequency response consistency is sub-par.
-There response shows significant deviation in bass delivery across our human subject, especially with the one who wears glasses.
-This shows that the bass of the P5 S2 is sensitive to fit and seal and could cause as much as 6dB of drop in bass at 100Hz, which is quite noticeable.
-The treble delivery however, is a lot more consistent.
+Their response shows significant deviation in bass delivery across our human subjects, especially with the one who wears glasses.
+This shows that the bass delivery is sensitive to fit and seal and could cause as much as 6dB of drop in bass at 100Hz, which is quite noticeable.
+The treble delivery, however, is a lot more consistent.